arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 - CSV format with four decimal places gives us the precision needed for machine learning training
 - Single-line output per sample makes it easy to integrate with the Edge Impulse data forwarder
 - Comma separation follows standard CSV format that most data processing tools expect
+- The output format is identical regardless of which sensor is used, ensuring compatibility with Edge Impulse

-After uploading the example sketch to the Nano R4 board, you should see this output in the Arduino IDE's Serial Monitor when data collection is active:
+After uploading the example sketch to the Nano R4 board, you should see output in the Arduino IDE's Serial Monitor similar to this:

 ![Example sketch output showing vibration data collection](assets/example-sketch-1.png)